 Coded Ind 3 1 03 Level/Semester 1/s1 Coefficient 1.5 Credits 3 Course Industrial Enginee Volume.
-H. (CI) 21h Responsi ble Chriaa walid Chriaa walid Volume.
-H. (TP) Module Company organization Version 09/2023 of a company and the importance of choosing a structure, which are strategic criteria to its economic development and the success of its projects.
+H. (Cl) 21h Responsi ble Chriaa walid Volume.
+H. (TP) Module Company organization Self-study (h) 25h of a company and the importance of choosing a structure, which are strategic criteria to its economic development and the success of its projects.
 As future entrepreneur it is fundamental to identify the essential activities and functions of a business.